vlad17/vlad17.github.io/README.md

 TODO: deploy to s3
 TODO: host with cloudfront

+## Building and Deploying Locally

+Install:

+1. Transitive deps for Jekyll (not Jekyll itself).
+1. Package binaries: `nodejs`
+1. Make sure you have `bundler`: `sudo gem install bundler`
+1. In `jekyll-project` subdirectory, `bundler update && bundler install`

+Local deployment:

+1. In `jekyll-project` subdirectory, run `bundler exec jekyll serve`

-## Requirements for building and deploying
+## Requirements for deploying on S3

-Nothing beyond transitive deps for Jekyll and s3_website.
+1. Transitive dependencies for s3_website.